PGBSNH19/project-los-gringos/Ideas.md

     The table owner is choosing which link/game to use
 - Chat for this table
     This chat is only open for peoples at the table
-- Button symbolizing if the user is playing, or just sitting at the table.
 - Scoreboard
     The scoreboard is handled by the table owner, and it's lifecycle is depending on the session of the current table.